Microsoft/azure-docs.pt-pt/articles/hdinsight/hadoop/apache-hadoop-on-premises-migration-best-practices-data-migration.md

 ### <a name="apache-ranger"></a>Apache Ranger

 - Exporte políticas do Ranger no local para arquivos xml.
-- Transforme no local com base no HDFS caminhos específicos para WASB/ADLS usando uma ferramenta como XSLT.
+- Transforme no local em caminhos específicos com base no HDFS para WASB/ADLS usando uma ferramenta como XSLT.
 - Importe as políticas de sessão no Ranger em execução no HDInsight.

 ## <a name="next-steps"></a>Passos Seguintes